IMIO/buildout.jenkins/README.rst

 Jenkins buildout readme
 =======================

-This buildout is used to make buildout jobs for Plone dev
+This buildout is used to make jenkins jobs for IMIO Plone dev

-This buildout was inspire by https://github.com/plone/buildout.jenkins and use the recipe https://github.com/plone/plone.recipe.codeanalysis
+This buildout use the recipe https://github.com/plone/plone.recipe.codeanalysis and add a coverage for Jenkins.

 Docs
 ====